detsutut/shinyDBNet/README.md

 ## Future Developments

 * CPTs edit
-* Add support for latent variables
+* Support for latent variables
+* Support for missing values
-* Exact inference for relatively simple networks
+* Use exact inference on relatively simple networks
 * Nodes and arcs interactive add/removal
-* DAG import from DAGitty
+* Allow DAG import from DAGitty
 * Detect cycles in the DAGs and propose possible trimmings to address the problem

 See the [changelog](https://github.com/detsutut/shinyDBNet/blob/master/CHANGELOG.md) file to follow the chronological development of the application.